-The NCURA Financial Research Administration Conference (March 2-3, 2020) and the Pre-Award Research Administration Conference, (March 5-6, 2020) to be held in San Juan, Puerto Rico is an inclusive opportunity for everyone in the research administration community to engage in an exceptional learning experience.
+NCURA's 62nd Annual Meeting (August 9-12, 2020) to be held in Washington, DC is an inclusive opportunity for everyone in the research administration community to engage in an exceptional learning experience.
 The learning experiences offered are intended to help individuals advance their career, as well as increase effectiveness and productivity at their institution.

 NCURA welcomes proposals that reflect diversity, sound adult learning principles and reflect the best thinking in the profession, informed by theory, research, and practice.
 To deliver exceptional learning experiences, preference may be given to proposals that are positioned to deliver a mix of the following:

 NCURA is committed to diversity and inclusion.
 To create increased opportunity for all, NCURA asks all prospective speakers to agree to present no more than 1 Workshop (1/2 day or full day), and 2 additional conference sessions (Concurrent and/or Discussion Group).
 Presenters would also be able to participate in any follow-up discussion groups for their concurrent sessions which would not be counted against the max number of sessions.

 Assume some level of fundamental knowledge of research administration.
 Participants have limited experience of the subject area; they may be mid-career managers or directors looking to fill in gaps to solidify their skill set and individuals new to the profession.